uetrozi/uetrozi/README.md

 # Hi there 👋

 I'm Charlotte and I am an aspiring Full Stack Web Developer.
 Working as a Media Educator I was constantly asked to fix homepages.
-Lacking a few skills for that and also not getting paid for it I decided to change both things by learning to code.
+Lacking a few skills for that and also not getting paid accordingly I decided to change both things by learning to code.

 ![typing](https://media.tenor.com/k4CNdciy3f4AAAAC/typing-working.gif)